 Back in 2016 Google first detailed its plan to change the way its search index operates and how it would eventually use the mobile version of a website’s content to index its pages.
 On page speed, Google further explained, “Related, we recently announced that beginning in July 2018, content that is slow-loading may perform less well for both desktop and mobile searchers.”

 What does mobile-first indexing mean for your company?

 As the number of mobile users continues to grow so too does the need to optimize specifically for the customer experience on mobile.
 The mobile SERP has become increasingly contextual, displaying different layouts depending on the search query, the location from where the search is performed, and user’s past search behaviors on that device.
 In fact, this is how Google improves its own customer experience for its search users.

-BrightEdge Research has found that during the mobile-first calibration period, rank for the same queries–across mobile and desktop–was different for 79% of searches.
+BrightEdge Research has found that during the mobile-first indexing calibration period, rank for the same queries--across mobile and desktop--was different for 79% of searches.
 And that 35% of the time the content from a domain that ranks highest is a different page in mobile than in desktop results.
 This is a topic that BrightEdge has been tracking and reporting on since the big mobile update of April 2015.
 We will continue to monitor the degree of alignment and difference in desktop and mobile results after this mobile-first rollout.

-With these changes, brands should continue to focus on 3 primary objectives to succeed with the mobile-first index:
+With these changes, brands should continue to focus on 3 primary objectives to succeed with the mobile-first indexing: